 The Society employee must first contact his or her supervisor to discuss eligibility.
 If approved, the employing location will pay one-third the cost of tuition, fees and books each semester as a loan or a scholarship, the Good Samaritan Foundation will pay up to one-third the cost of tuition, fees and books each semester (maximum of $800), and the employee is responsible for the remaining balance.

 The policy/procedure documents for these programs are available on the Good Samaritan Society Web Portal, Publications & Documents button, Manuals button, Learning and Development Manual link, in the section titled, "Academic and Tuition Assistance Resources."

 Application forms, agreement forms, and other supporting documents are available on the Good Samaritan Society Web Portal, Publications & Documents button, Society Forms button.

-Employees can request a list of national on-line nursing scholarships or loan programs through this e-mail.
+Employees can request a list of external nursing scholarships or loan programs by contacting email@example.com.